-Illinois Food Poisoning Cases
+Illinois Food Poisoning Lawyers

 According to the Centers for Disease Control and Prevention, every year, 48 million people get sick from a foodborne illness.
 Foodborne illnesses can quickly develop into serious illnesses with severe complications and may even cause death.
 This year alone, over 128,000 people will become hospitalized as a result of food poisoning, and over 3,000 people will die.
 Although most food poisoning cases resolve quickly without medical treatment, more severe cases require hospitalization to prevent life-threatening injuries and death.